softonic/laravel-psr15-bridge/README.md

 ![psr-15 bridge flow](doc/bridge_flow.png)

-As you can see, when you execute `Psr15MiddlewareAdapter::adapt($validator);`, you are adding an envelop to the psr-15 middleware that converts the request and response transparently for the middleware and the laravel itself.
+As you can see, when you execute `Psr15MiddlewareAdapter::adapt($validator);`, you are adding an envelop to the PSR-15 middleware that converts the request and response transparently for the middleware format Laravel expects.

 Testing